rasmusnuko/SMC0/README.md

 ## Product

 ## Requirements
-#### NON-FUNCTIONAL
-+ Natural sounding.
-  - Timbre, dynamics, articulation.
-  - 70% of the focus group should be satisfied with the sound.
-+ Tested and endorsed by trained composers
-+ Easy parameter customization.
-+ Accessible + easy to use UI, determined by the input of the focus group.
-+ Support Industry standard notation software (Sibelius, Finale, Dorico)

 #### FUNCTIONAL
 + Sample based synthesis, in order to play instrument recordings.
 + Multiple recordings of each: Instrument $\times$ Pitch $\times$  Intensity $\times$ Technique.